ryannnsevidal/duplicate-photo/README.md

-# Reading Duplicate or similar based on threshhold
+# Reading Duplicate or similar based on threshold

 The open source metadata reader I found was